4brn/notes/Programming/Web Development/CSS/Style.md

 This is can be written in the *html* file.

-Usually CSS is witten on an seperate file (style.css).
+Usually CSS is written on an separate file (style.css).

 Look at *Link*:
 ```html